From Polar to Rectangular Coordinates: A complete walkthrough

 - Signal Processing: Representing signals in the frequency domain often uses polar coordinates (magnitude and phase).

-- Navigation: GPS systems utilize both rectangular and polar coordinates to determine location and bearing.
+- Navigation: GPS systems work with both rectangular and polar coordinates to determine location and bearing.

 Frequently Asked Questions (FAQ)